Bisi-Blvd-Inc/backend/README.md

 In the project directory, you can run:

-## Before you can run the project, make sure you have the following installed on your machine:
+## Before you run the project, make sure you have the following installed on your machine:

 node=14.19.0